Skip to main content

 From the failure reasons summary you recieved in the email with the campaign report, you will be able to see a reasons why your campaign failed.
 Those include the following:

-Error Code
+Error Code and explanation

 Reason for Failure (Why?)